Machx/Zangetsu/ReadMe.md

 ## What does Zangetsu mean? ##

 Zangetsu ( 斬月 ) is Japanese and means Slaying Moon.
 The inspiration for the name for this project comes from the Japanese Anime Bleach.
-Specifically a character called Ichigo Kurosaki and his zanpakutō (斬魄刀?, literally "soul-cutter sword").
+Specifically a character called Ichigo Kurosaki and his zanpakutō ((斬魄刀) literally "soul-cutter sword").
 It is a sword that takes many shapes.
 In the same way I intend this framework to do the same.

 ## Where is the Documentation ##
 There is no documentation...yet.
 There will be documenation in the future.